Submitty/submitty.github.io/_docs/instructor/assignment_configuration/notebook.md

 ---
-# Configuration Details
+# Notebook Configuration

 Notebooks are different from standard file submissions in that a notebook may contain several different types of inputs or outputs.
 The available types of input and outputs are defined by setting the ``type`` and are as follows:

   | Label | Value |
   | ----- | ----- |